CasillasAlba/Machine-Failures-Dataset/README.md

 ![chi9](Pics/R_glm.PNG)

-We see that there is only three predictive variables, those which have one ore more '*'.
+We see that there are only three predictive variables, those which have one or more '*'.
 [NOTE: '*' indicates that it is a predictor variable at a 95% confidence level]

 Therefore we remove all the attributes which don't contribute with predictive information.